argentsea/docfx/tutorials/quickstarts/sharding.md

 Our sample application is going to track __Customers__.
 The data set is completely made-up and not especially realistic. __Customers__ can have multiple __Locations__ (1:∞). __Customers__ can also have __Contacts__, but the __Contacts__ can belong to more than one __Customer__ (∞:∞).
 The __Contact__ may not exist in the same shard as the __Customer__.

+> [!NOTE]
-The data is set up this way to illustrate one of the difficulties with sharded data: managing relationships between records that exist on different shards.
+> The data is set up this way to illustrate one of the difficulties with sharded data: managing relationships between records that exist on different shards.
 In this case, a __Customer__ may be associated with a Contact on any shard.
+Managing this — an managing this efficiently — adds substantial complexity.

+In our sample model, the ∞:∞ relationship between a __Contact__ and a __Customer__ is managed by a linking table, __CustomerContacts__.
+Given the id of a local __Customer__, the table lists the keys of the associated __Contacts__.
+What happens if instead I have the id of a __Contact__ and want to find all of the __Customers__?
+With only that table, it would be necessary to query *every shard* to determine whether they have a related __Customer__!

+To better optimize this, the data model creates a second __ContactCustomers__ linking table.
+With this approach, if I have a __Contact__ and want to find __Customers__ (including those in foreign shards), or __Customers__ and want to find __Contacts__ (again, even those not local), I can use the appropriate linking table and query only the shards with relevant records data.
+The downside is that when the __Customer__ and __Contact__ are on different shards, this relationship must be managed in different tables on different databases.

+In a real implementation, it might be beneficial to include additional information in the linking tables, like including the contact name within the __CustomerContact__ table for example, so that common lookups do not require secondary lookups from related shards just to get the contact name.
+The QuickStart example doesn’t do this so that it can illustrate performing these secondary lookups.

-Consequently, querying the Customer’s __Contacts__ may require accessing multiple shards, deleting a __Customer__ means removing the __Customer__ link from each Contact, which could be on any shard, and updating a Customer’s __Contacts__ could also impact multiple shards.
+Naturally, deleting a __Customer__ means removing the __ContactCustomers__ link from each Contact also, which could be on any shard.
+This shard list must be retrieved from the __CustomerContacts__ list before it is deleted.
+Updating a Customer’s __Contacts__ could also impact multiple shards in two ways: a removed foreign-shard __Contact__ must be deleted and a additional foreign-shard __Contacts__ must be added.

 ## [SQL Server](#tab/tabid-sql)